 Her book, Brain Breaks for the Classroom, was written for Scholastic Teaching Resources and published in 2009 and she is honored to have had her article, What’s Your Next Move; Consult Your Reflexes, included in Exploring Body-Mind Centering; An Anthology of Experience and Method published by North Atlantic Books.

-Sensei David Adams is a 3rd degree Black Belt at Ken Wa Kan Dojo.
-He began his study of karate in 1994 under Soshu Shigeru Oyama at World Oyama Headquarters in New York City and received his Black Belt.
-He continued his training until Soshu retired in 2004.
-Emboldened by the need to learn and grow he began his study with Shihan Michelle Gay.
-After a few years of study, she asked him to begin teaching, and with that he truly began to learn.
+Sensei David is a 4th degree Black Belt at Karate-Do Ken Wa Kan.
+He began his study of Full Contact Karate in 1994 under Soshu Shigeru Oyama at World Oyama Karate Headquarters in New York City where he received his Shodan Rank (Black Belt.)
+He continued his training at World Oyama Headquarters until Soshu retired in 2004.
+Emboldened by the need to continue to learn and grow, he began his study with Shihan Michelle Gay.
+After a few years of study, she asked him to begin teaching, and with that, he truly began to learn.

-Sensei Diane Bank is a third degree black belt who began training in karate at World Oyama Karate Headquarters in 2001.
+Sensei Diane is a 4th Degree Black Belt who began her training in Full Contact Karate at World Oyama Karate Headquarters in 2001.
 After Soshu Oyama retired, she continued to train with Shihan Michelle and develop herself as a teacher.
-She began assisting as an instructor in 2008 and in 2011 was awarded the rank of Sensei.
-She maintains her own consistent training schedule and teaches several classes a week.
+She began assisting as an instructor in 2008 and in 2011 was awarded the title of Sensei.
+She maintains her own consistent, rigorous training schedule and teaches several classes a week.
 She has also completed The Society for Martial Arts Instruction’s Level One and Two Somatic Based Instructor Training.
 Sensei Diane continues to train and teach well into her 60s and is a stand that it is never too late to begin martial arts.

 Becoming an instructor at Karate-Do Ken Wa Kan has been a wonderful experience to explore the precision and intention of our basic techniques, especially Kata and how they are ultimately utilized in sparring.
 I’m continually inspired by the progress and growth of our students in their martial arts practice and wowed by their commitment and determination.

-Sensei Diane is also a graduate of Carnegie Mellon University in the Drama Department with a BFA in Action.
+Sensei Diane is also a graduate of Carnegie Mellon University in the Drama Department with a BFA in Acting.
 She studied Stage Movement with Jewel Walker and Stage Combat with B.H.
 Barry.
 While at CM-U, her class was the first to be certified in the U.S. as proficient in stage combat by The Society of British Fight Directors.
-Diane is a published playwright and has acted in plays in Regional Theaters and in New York.
-She was a member of the Playwrights unit of the Obie Award winning theatre, The New Group.
-The New Group produced her plays, HALFWAY HOME and NOTHING TO DREAM ABOUT> She is a member of Actors’ Equity Association and the Dramatists Guild of America.
 Sensei Diane has two children, Max and Chloe.